Generic capability 2

-- ensures that others are adhering to relevant laws concerned with the rights of and duties owed to people with disability.
-There are many laws outlining both the protection of people with disability against discrimination, and also the responsibilities of organisations to support people with disability.
+- ensures that others adhere to relevant laws concerning the rights and duties owed to people with disability.
+There are many laws outlining both the protection of people with disability against discrimination and also the responsibilities of organisations to support people with disability.

-- identifies when there are ethical aspects of a patient’s situation that should be discussed, and ensures that they are discussed and, if necessary, that external advice is sought.
-Also ensures that the issues is documented, with an outline of the discussion, reasoning and decision.
+- identifies ethical aspects of a patient’s situation that should be discussed and ensures that they are discussed and, if necessary, that external advice is sought.
+Also ensures that the issues are documented, with an outline of the discussion, reasoning and decision.

-- always establishes the personal cultural context of a patient, without making any assumptions, and adapts all decisions and actions accordingly.
-This does not then necessarily require adherence to cultural expectations that are illegal or have a serious impact on others (including family members who may not share the cultural expectation).
+- always establishes the personal cultural context of a patient without making any assumptions and adapts all decisions and actions accordingly.
+This does not necessarily require adherence to illegal cultural expectations or have a severe impact on others (including family members who may not share the cultural expectation).

-- discusses, when relevant, the broader social and ethical considerations of decisions, over and above the implications for the individual patient.
-For example, withdrawal of gastrostomy feeding from one patient in a nursing home may have an impact on families of other residents in a similar situation.
+- discusses, when relevant, the broader social and ethical considerations of decisions over and above the implications for the individual patient.
+For example, withdrawing gastrostomy feeding from one patient in a nursing home may impact the families of other residents in a similar situation.

-The knowledge required for this capability is knowledge that applies across all areas of healthcare, and is needed by all healthcare professionals.
-However, most people in training posts or less senior posts, where there is always someone clinical with more experience and in a more senior role, will usually need less knowledge because others will take responsibility.
-Even so, it is quite possible for middle level professionals to be faced with a situation without support, where this knowledge is needed.
+The knowledge required for this capability is knowledge that applies across all areas of healthcare and is needed by all healthcare professionals.
+However, most people in training or less senior posts, where there is always someone clinical with more experience and a more senior role, will usually need less knowledge because others will take responsibility.
+Even so, middle-level professionals may be faced with a situation without the support where this knowledge is necessary.

-In reality most professionals develop further expertise in rehabilitation will have been working in healthcare for sufficient time to have acquired some, though often not sufficient knowledge.
+In reality, most professionals who develop further expertise in rehabilitation will have worked in healthcare for sufficient time to have acquired some, though often not enough, knowledge.

-- the major legal frameworks that appertain to their clinical practice and the patients seen within the service, especially patints with reduction in the cognitive ability to make sound decisions and patients with other disturbances in mental function that reduce a person’s ability to act without risks to their own safety or the safety of others;
+- the major legal frameworks that appertain to their clinical practice and the patients seen within the service, especially patients with a reduction in the cognitive ability to make sound decisions and patients with other disturbances in mental function that reduce a person’s ability to act without risks to their safety or the safety of others;

-- the major legally-determined rights of people with disability, for example protection against discrimination, and also the duties imposed upon Society to provide support, such as employment support grants or access to mobility aids;
+- the principal legally-determined rights of people with disability, for example, protection against discrimination, and also the duties imposed upon Society to provide support, such as employment support grants or access to mobility aids;

 - how to access or obtain further expert advice and information about legal matters relevant to clinical decisions and actions;